Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Deeper, Wider, Faster Program

 \section{Deeper, Wider, Faster Program}

 The Deeper, Wider, Faster program \citep[DWF,][]{dwf}, is peculiar among all the aforementioned transient surveys.
 The primary goal of DWF is to identify transient phenomena on the shortest timescales; DWF searches from milliseconds to hours in various wavelengths.
-The deep optical component of DWF is carried out by the Dark Energy Camera (DECam) collecting 20s exposures in a 1 minute cadence, at $g \sim 23$ magnitude limits, a wide-field ($\sim$ 3 deg$^2$) of view (a comparison of DWF with other surveys can be found in Table \ref{survey_table}).
+The deep optical component of DWF is carried out by the Dark Energy Camera \citep[DECam][]{decam} collecting 20s exposures in a 1 minute cadence, at $g \sim 23$ magnitude limits, a wide-field ($\sim$ 3 deg$^2$) of view (a comparison of DWF with other surveys can be found in Table \ref{survey_table}).
+We note that the 1 minute cadence and 20s exposure times are due to overheads in inefficient readout times.
 In conjunction with optical observations carried out with DECam on the 4m Blanco Telescope in Chile, wide-field ground- and space-based observatories spanning the entire electromagnetic spectrum are coordinated either to simultaneously collect data on the same region of the sky, or coordinated to trigger rapid (or later-time) follow-up of transient sources.
+The DWF program is carried out for one week twice annually.
 Data collected by DECam for real-time analysis is highly compressed \citep{dwf_data_comp}, to minimize transfer speed, and sent directly from the summit on Cerro Tololo, Chile to the OzSTAR supercomputer at Swinburne University of Technology in Australia for processing and analysis.
 In addition, these data are also transferred using lossless compression and fully processed by a modified version of the photpipe NOAO Community Pipeline \citep{noao_photpipe,noao1,noao2} at a later time.
 The DWF program, like many other transient surveys \citep[e.g., PTF and SN Legacy Survey, among others,][]{ptf_imsub,snlegacy_imsub}, relies on an image subtraction pipeline \citep[\textit{Mary} pipeline,][]{mary} to detect potential sources of interest in real time.
-A ranked list of candidates is presented to astronomers and volunteers for further visual inspection of image cutouts (small fraction of the DECam FOV centered on a single detected source) and light curves using the interactive tools described in \cite{dwf_visualization}.
+A ranked list of candidates is presented to astronomers and volunteers for further visual inspection of image cutouts (small fraction of the DECam FoV centered on a single detected source) and light curves using the interactive tools described in \cite{dwf_visualization}.